foundry-rs/foundry/CONTRIBUTING.md

 Thanks for your interest in improving Foundry!

 There are multiple opportunities to contribute at any level.
-If doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.
+It doesn't matter if you are just getting started with Rust or are the most weathered expert, we can use your help.

 **No contribution is too small and all contributions are valued.**